A truly incredible gluten free chocolate cake that is soft, tender and moist. You can mix the batter in one bowl and get perfect results every time.

 If you don’t want to use any of the gluten-free flour blends that I mentioned above then let me help you know what to look for.
 Look at the ingredient list on the back of the package.

 If the flour blend has more than four different types of flour, it will most likely work.
 However, we found that flour blends that contain coconut flour or almond flour do not work as well.
-They lead to a dry dense cake.
+They tend to lead to a dry dense cake.

 Look for: